hartleyfamily.uk - HARTLEY Surname - YDNA Haplogroup-I1 Z140,Z141 > F2642 > FGC2490/Y1854 > FGC2491/Y1884/S2158 > FGC2502 > Y2967+ Branch

 two most recent common paternal line ancestors of my HARTLEYs [the MRCAs] were:

 [1] the Common Ancestor for Y2967 was by my estimations alive c.1150 AD, being Anglo-Danish-Swedish ...
-Angles in the North [Northumbria], East [Southumbria and East Anglia] and Midlands [Mercia] of England, surnames including de HARCLA, ALSTON, DANELL, ERIKSSON, ERSSON, JOHANSSON, KELDORF, NIELSEN, OLOFSSON
+Angles in the North [Northumbria], East [Southumbria and East Anglia] and Midlands [Mercia] of England, surnames including de HARCLA, ALSTON, DANELL, ERIKSSON, ERSSON, JOHANSSON, KELDORF, LANDGREN, NIELSEN, OLOFSSON

 [2] Y2963, likely lived c.1575 AD, in the North of England, Cumberland/Yorkshire/Lancashire/Pennines.
 Including HARTLEY, HARDWICK, PRATT [PREAUX]